 Zurich - Zurich, the largest city in Switzerland, is a captivating blend of beauty and economic vitality.

-Stroll along the Limmat River, which divides the old town districts.
-On one side lies Niederdorf with the Grossmünster Cathedral, and on the other, the Fraumünster.
+Stroll along the Limmat River, which divides the old town into two distinct areas: the Niederdorf, home to the Grossmünster Cathedral, and the Fraumünster on the opposite side.

-Cross the Münsterbrücke, the key bridge linking both banks, perfect for photography.
+Cross the Münsterbrücke, the key bridge linking both sides, perfect for photography.
 A walk down the renowned Bahnhofstrasse to Lake Zurich completes the city center experience.

-Grossmünster - The “Grossmünster” Cathedral, an evangelical Reformed church, is a symbol of Zurich, situated by the Limmat River in the heart of the city.
+Grossmünster - The “Grossmünster” Cathedral is a Protestant Reformed church and a symbol of Zurich, situated along the Limmat River in the heart of the city.

-Visit this church and capture stunning views of the city and Lake Zurich from its towers.
+Visit this iconic church and be sure to bring your camera to capture the breathtaking views of the city and Lake Zurich from the towers.

-Rhine Falls - Prepare to explore the Rhine Falls, Europe’s largest waterfalls.
+Rhine Falls - Prepare to be amazed by the Rhine Falls, Europe’s largest waterfalls.

-Short walks to the water’s edge let you feel nature’s power.
+Short walks to the cascading waters will let you feel the raw power of nature.

-Opt for a boat ride to the castles in the waterfall basin and the impressive rock in the waters’ midst.
+For an added adventure, take a boat ride to the castles in the waterfall basin and to the impressive rock in the middle of the waters.

-Stein am Rhein - Wander through the old town and admire the vibrant half-timbered houses, some from the 15th or 16th century, beautifully decorated and preserved.
+Stein am Rhein - Wander through the historic town and admire the vibrant half-timbered houses, some dating back to the 15th or 16th century, beautifully adorned and preserved.

-Stroll along Stein am Rhein’s promenade, watching boats on the Rhine and enjoying the scenic hills.
+Stroll along the Stein am Rhein promenade, watching boats glide along the Rhine and taking in the scenic views of the surrounding hills.

-Abbey of Saint Gall - Visit the Abbey of St. Gallen, located in the former convent district and a UNESCO World Heritage Site since 1983.
+Abbey of Saint Gall - Explore the Abbey of St. Gallen, located in the district of the former convent and recognized as a UNESCO World Heritage Site since 1983.

-The convent library houses around 50,000 books in the Baroque Hall, where the 2,700-year-old Egyptian mummy of Schepenese is also displayed.
+The convent library houses around 50,000 books displayed in the Baroque Hall, where you can also see the 2,700-year-old Egyptian mummy of Schepenese.

-Appenzell - In Appenzell, discover Swiss traditions like yodeling, cheese, dalps, and traditional costume dances.
+Appenzell - In Appenzell, experience the finest Swiss traditions such as yodeling, cheese, alpine pastures, and traditional dances.

-Enjoy the view of beautifully adorned houses and exquisite craftsmanship.
+Enjoy the sight of beautifully decorated houses and the richness of local craftsmanship.

-Heididorf - In Heidi’s village, follow the path to Heidi’s house, where Johanna Spyri was inspired to write her novels about the joyful orphan.
+Heididorf - In the village of Heidi, follow the path to Heidi’s house.
+It was here that author Johanna Spyri was inspired to write her novels about the joyful little orphan.

-Her books created a romantic, nature-centric image of Switzerland that remains popular.
+Her books created a romantic and nature-centric image of Switzerland that remains popular today.

-Chur - Explore Chur, Switzerland’s oldest city, to see the old town and the 12th-century Cathedral of Our Lady of the Assumption.
+Chur - Visit Chur, Switzerland’s oldest city, to explore the old town and the Cathedral of Our Lady of the Assumption, dating back to the 12th century.

 Convent of Saint John Mustair - Discover this gem and its ancient remains.

-This renowned convent, a UNESCO cultural heritage site, owes its existence to Charlemagne.
+This internationally acclaimed convent is also a UNESCO cultural heritage site, attributed to Charlemagne.

-Legend says Charlemagne founded the Val Müstair convent in the eighth century, and it was never fully destroyed.
+Legend has it that Charlemagne founded the Val Müstair convent in the eighth century, and it has never been completely destroyed.

 St. Moritz - Zermatt

-St. Moritz - Located in Engadine, Graubünden, St. Moritz is the birthplace of Alpine winter sports.
+St. Moritz - Nestled in Engadine in the canton of Graubünden, St. Moritz is considered the birthplace of Alpine winter sports.

-Rhone Glacier - Across from the iconic Hotel Belvedere, view the majestic Rhone glacier, stretching about eight kilometers.
+Rhone Glacier - Across from the iconic Hotel Belvedere, witness the majestic Rhone glacier, stretching about eight kilometers.

-Aletsch Glacier - The Jungfrau-Aletsch region was the first Alpine site on UNESCO’s natural world heritage list.
+Aletsch Glacier - The Jungfrau-Aletsch region was the first Alpine site to be included on UNESCO’s list of natural world heritage sites.

-This area features the Eiger, Mönch, and Jungfrau massifs with the vast Aletsch glacier.
+This area features the massive rocky peaks of the Eiger, Mönch, and Jungfrau, surrounded by the glacial landscape of the vast Aletsch glacier.

-St Gotthard Pass - The Gotthard Pass is the key north-south route in the Alps.
-The descent on the southern slopes along the Tremola road is thrilling and impressive.
+St Gotthard Pass - The Gotthard Pass is the most crucial north-south route in the Alps.
+The descent on the southern slopes along the paved Tremola road is both dizzying and impressive.

-The cobblestone road and Gotthard Pass form Switzerland’s longest road monument.
+The cobblestone road with the Gotthard Pass forms Switzerland’s longest road monument.

-Andermatt - Visit this village with its quaint historical center, significant for its location on the Gotthard Pass route.
+Andermatt - Explore this village with its quaint historical center, strategically located on the road to the Gotthard Pass.

-Discover the famous Swiss brand Victorinox at the store in the new Andermatt Reuss spa resort, on Piazza Gottardo in the Wolf house.
+Discover the world-famous Swiss brand Victorinox, with a store in the new spa resort Andermatt Reuss, directly on Piazza Gottardo in the Wolf house.

 Zermatt - Neuchâtel

-Zermatt - Zermatt is a picturesque alpine village renowned for the Matterhorn, known locally as “Matterhorn,” famous for its pyramid shape.
+Zermatt - Zermatt is a picturesque alpine village renowned worldwide for the iconic Matterhorn, known locally as “Matterhorn,” famous for its pyramid shape.

-The Matterhorn - The pyramid-shaped Matterhorn is Switzerland’s symbol, likely the world’s most photographed mountain.
+The Matterhorn - The pyramid-shaped Matterhorn Mountain is a symbol of Switzerland, globally recognized and possibly the most photographed mountain in the world.

-If weather permits, take Europe’s highest cog train to Gornergrat Peak at 3,089 meters for the best Matterhorn view.
+If the weather permits, take the highest cog train in Europe to Gornergrat Peak at 3,089 meters, offering the best view of the Matterhorn.

-Gornergrat - Reach Gornergrat, offering the finest Matterhorn view, by an open-air rack train at 3,089 meters.
+Gornergrat - The Gornergrat, offering the most stunning view of the Matterhorn, is accessible by an open-air rack train at 3,089 meters altitude.

-Chateau de Chillon - Chillon Castle is Switzerland’s most visited historical monument.
-Built in the 13th century, it controlled passage along Lake Geneva and served as an arsenal, prison, and residence for the Counts of Savoy.
+Chateau de Chillon - Chillon Castle is considered Switzerland’s most visited historical monument.
+Built in the 13th century, it controlled passage along Lake Geneva and served as an arsenal, prison, and residence of the Counts of Savoy.

-Explore the castle with an audio guide in multiple languages.
+Explore the castle with an audio guide available in multiple languages.

-The castle’s exterior is also worth photographing, with its scenic surroundings.
-Three years ago, the castle completed its outdoor redevelopment and opened Café Byron, where visitors can enjoy drinks or snacks.
+The castle’s exterior is also a highlight for visitors who enjoy taking photos, strolling around, and soaking in the views.
+Three years ago, the castle completed its outdoor redevelopment and opened the Café Byron pavilion, where you can enjoy a drink or a light snack.

-Vineyard Road (Route du Vignoble) - This scenic road passes through Lavaux’s vineyard villages, a UNESCO World Heritage Site, offering a unique panorama of terraced vineyards, Lake Geneva’s shores, and the Alps with Mont Blanc (weather permitting).
+Vineyard Road (Route du Vignoble) - This scenic road, cherished for its beauty, winds through the charming villages of the Lavaux vineyards, a UNESCO World Heritage Site, offering a unique panorama of terraced vineyards, Lake Geneva’s shores, and the Alps with Mont Blanc in the distance (weather permitting).

-Capture these memories with photos and videos at designated stops.
+Capture these memories with stops at designated spots for photos and videos.

-Lausanne - Lausanne, the Olympic Capital, welcomes visitors with Notre-Dame Cathedral in the old town and the Olympic Museum in the Ouchy district.
+Lausanne - Lausanne, known as the Olympic Capital, welcomes visitors with the Notre-Dame Cathedral in the old town and the Olympic Museum in the Ouchy district.

 Admire the Château d’Ouchy, now a prestigious hotel and restaurant.

-The Olympic Museum Lausanne (Musee Olympique) - Near Château d’Ouchy, the Olympic Museum is a top attraction in Lausanne, the Olympic Capital.
+The Olympic Museum Lausanne (Musee Olympique) - Near the Château d’Ouchy is the Olympic Museum, a renowned attraction in the Olympic Capital, Lausanne.

-Learn about the Olympic Games’ history, from its Greek origins to today.
+Learn about the Olympic Games, from their origins in Greece to the present day.

-Our Driver Guide will escort you to the museum entrance, provide tickets and audio guides (or smartphone access), and the visit is audio-guided.
+Our Driver Guide will accompany you to the museum entrance, provide entrance tickets, and audio guides (or access to the audio guide on your smartphone).
+The visit is audio-guided.

-After the tour, the guide will drive you to the next destination.
+After the tour, the guide will drive you back to the car for the rest of the day’s itinerary.

-Creux du Van - Le Creux du Van is a vast rock amphitheater on the Neuchâtel and Vaud border.
+Creux du Van - Le Creux du Van is a vast rock amphitheater on the border between the cantons of Neuchâtel and Vaud.

-At its base flows the Cold Fountain, maintaining a temperature below 4 degrees Celsius year-round.
+At the base of the amphitheater flows a spring, the Cold Fountain, which maintains a temperature of no more than 4 degrees Celsius year-round.

-Reach this stunning site via a paved road, then an asphalt path to Restaurant du Soliat, followed by a 300-meter walk.
+Reach this stunning location via a paved road, then an asphalt path to the Restaurant du Soliat, followed by a short 300-meter walk.

 Neuchâtel - Zurich

-Neuchatel - Explore the old town with its castle and collegiate church; this 12th-century architectural marvel sits on a rocky outcrop above the town.
+Neuchatel - Explore the old town with its castle and collegiate church; this collection of 12th-century buildings with remarkable architecture sits on a rocky outcrop above the town.

-Fribourg - Fribourg is one of Europe’s most beautiful medieval cities.
+Fribourg - Fribourg is considered one of Europe’s most beautiful medieval cities.

-Visit St. Nicholas Cathedral in the Old Town and climb its 365 steps for breathtaking city views.
+Visit St. Nicholas Cathedral in the Old Town and climb the 365 steps of the tower for breathtaking panoramic views of the city.

 This medieval village offers intriguing museums and traditional restaurants serving regional cheese specialties like fondue and raclette.

-Gstaad - Gstaad, a charming town favored by celebrities, is a delightful destination for any visitor.
+Gstaad - Gstaad, a charming town favored by many celebrities, is delightful and worthy of admiration by any visitor.

-Stroll the central pedestrian street, where you might spot a familiar actor or artist.
+Stroll down the central pedestrian street, where you might encounter a famous actor or artist.

-Enjoy hot chocolate at the Gstaad Palace and admire this unique castle’s beauty.
+Enjoy hot chocolate at the Gstaad Palace and marvel at the beauty of this unique castle.

-Interlaken - Nestled between Lake Thun and Lake Brienz, Interlaken is a modern town offering summer and winter sports, with tandem paragliding being a favorite.
+Interlaken - Nestled between Lake Thun and Lake Brienz, Interlaken is a modern town offering summer and winter sports, with tandem paragliding being the most popular.

-Experience a safe flight with an official instructor, a once-in-a-lifetime adventure.
-A few steps down the gentle slope, and you’re airborne, feeling like a bird during the 10 to 20-minute flight.
+Experience a safe flight with an official instructor.
+It’s a once-in-a-lifetime adventure, with a gentle takeoff and a heart-pounding flight lasting 10 to 20 minutes.

-Bern - Bern, Switzerland’s capital, is a city brimming with charm and attractions, including:
+Bern - Bern, the capital of Switzerland, is a city brimming with charm and attractions, including:

 - The Zytglogge